belgianmobileid/doc/directIntegration/authentication.md

 ## Securing the exchange of information

-To protect the exchange of sensitive information and ensure the requested information gets issued to a legitimate application and not some other party, the OpenID Connect protocol uses JSON Web Token (JWT) which can be signed and/or encrypted. itsme® supports 3 cryptographic methods to perform the signing and encryption of JWTs :
+To protect the exchange of sensitive information and ensure the requested information gets issued to a legitimate application and not some other party, the OpenID Connect protocol uses JSON Web Token (JWT) which can be signed and/or encrypted.
+Among the methods described in OpenID specification, itsme® supports 2 authentication methods to secure communications between your backend and itsme®:

 <ul>
-  <li>Public- and private-key key pair</li>
-  <li>secret key</li>
-  <li>secret key + Proof of Key for Code Exchange PKCE) security extension</li>
+  <li>"Private key JWT" is based on a public/private key pair (asymmetric encryption).
+It is therefore the most secure option</li>
+  <li>"Client secret" is based on a shared Secret key (symmetric encryption).
+It can be easier to implement in some cases</li>
 </ul>

 <aside class="notice">You will have to choose between one of these methods when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.